-a.
-U.S. Const. amend. the XIV;
+- a.
+U.S. Const. amend. art.
+XIV;

-b.
+- b.
 Cal.
 Const.;

-c.
+- c.
 Cal.
-BAR Rules of Professional Conduct; and
+Rules of Professional Conduct; and

-d.
+- d.
 Cal.
 Bus. & Prof. Code.

 Respondent also is also ethically bound by statements made on his behalf by his representatives such as those found at on the Office of the Attorney General Website.
 (See https://oag.ca.gov/office.)